sowmya-AS/brew-with-mya/README.md

 - **Coffee Selection Screen:** Choose your preferred coffee type.
 - **Size Selection Screen:** Pick the size of your coffee.
 - **Extras Selection Screen:** Add extras to customize your coffee.
-- **Review Screen:** Finalize your order by reviewing your selections before brewing.
+- **Review Screen:** Finalize your order by reviewing your selections and proceed to brew your coffee.
-- **Brewing Screen:** A fun video animation of your coffee being brewed.

 ## Technologies Used